ragnar-johannsson/coreos-pam-sshd/README.md

 Second, prepare a container based on `ragnarb/coreos-pam-sshd`, installing the PAM modules you need and any configurations that might be called for.
 Push said container.

 Lastly, configure the *CONTAINER* variable in `/etc/default/pam-sshd` to point to your container and adjust any docker run options you might need in the *OPTS* variable.
+Restart the `pam-sshd` service.

 ### How does it work?